dmsul/site-source/content/pages/tutorial_workflow_3python.rst

 to run your code.

-Incrementally build your code in a script
+Build your code incrementally in a script
 -----------------------------------------

-It's pretty common for data work in social science to look like this: You open STATA, R, Python, etc. and start poking around on the command line, interacting with the data until you get where you want.
+It's pretty common for data work in social science to look like this: You open STATA, R, Python, etc., and start poking around on the command line, interacting with the data until you get where you want.
 Then you use the command history (or your memory) to reconstruct what you did and put it in a script.